 Having a good impact – however briefly – on these people will essentially make a good impression to your hiring manager.
-They might not be the key decision makers, but if you come across well, even if just through polite conversation, this will work in your advantage.
+They might not be the key decision-makers, but if you come across well, even if just through polite conversation, this will work to your advantage.

 The most common question that is asked in an interview is “what do you know about the company”.
 Skimming the website on your way in is simply not going to cut it!
 Dedicate as much time as possible to learning more about the background of your chosen company.
 A smart list of bare minimum items to check off would be the following: